gloriading/move/README.md

    + rails g migration add_start_time_to_records start_time:datetime

 * to-do ------------------------------------------------------
-- click on a day with existing records brings the record show page
+- click on a day with existing records brings the `record show page`
   + pop up a bootstrap modal with the record
   + show the record next to / below the calendar
+  ? (do not know how to put info related to clicked record in modal)
 - in the new form, set a toggle so users do have to input daily
-- admin panel
+- admin
 - friendly id